forstmeier/johnforstmeier/content/notes/farming-exceptionalism.md

 ![Gross cash farm income](/images/gross-cash-farm-income.png)

 As of 2021, there are approximately 2.01 million farms which produced a total of $510 billion gross cash farm income (GCFI).
 Using the values in the chart above, the most efficient value of production percentage to farms percentage is in the $5 million or more GCFI class.
-Assuming the smaller classes could be brought up to the same efficiency, an additional $1.12 trillion GCFI could be produced.
+Assuming the smaller classes could be brought up to the same efficiency, or further consolidated, an additional $1.12 trillion GCFI could be produced.

 These are rough numbers using data from different periods but they illustrate a potential total addressable market for productivity improvement.